Patrick Bloche: Career in local politics

+Member of the National Assembly, 1997–2017

-He has been a member of parliament for the Socialist Party since 1997, the year of the dissolution of the National Assembly by Jacques Chirac, in the 7th district of Paris (XI e XII arrondissement).
+Bloche served as a member of parliament for the Socialist Party from 1997, the year of the dissolution of the National Assembly by Jacques Chirac, in the 7th district of Paris (XI e XII arrondissement).
 He was president of the Law Committee and Rapporteur of the proposed Act PACS, which he was co-authored with Jean-Pierre Michel.
-Reelected in 2002, he is in his third term, since his re-election in June 2007, with 62.44% of the vote against Claude-Annick Tissot (UMP).

-He led the Socialist list in 2008 French municipal elections, in the XIth district, and was elected Mayor of the Borough, on 29 March 2008.
+Bloche led the Socialist list in 2008 French municipal elections, in the XIth district, and was elected Mayor of the Borough, on 29 March 2008.

 In 2009, he opposed the draft HADOPI law, and defended as an alternative the blanket license.
 In 2011, he opposed a "freedom of panorama" amendment, calling it an « amendement Wikipédia ».

-On 13 July 2011 he joined the campaign team of Martine Aubry, for her Parti Socialiste primary campaign, which she lost to the eventual President of France François Hollande.
-He is responsible, along with Sandrine Bonnaire, for Culture Media subjects.
+On 13 July 2011 Bloche joined the campaign team of Martine Aubry for the PS primaries, which she lost to François Hollande.
+Within the campaign team, he was responsible, along with Sandrine Bonnaire, for culture and media.

-He is Vice Chairman of Study Group on the issue of Tibet to the National Assembly.

-He is president of the Commission des affaires culturelles et de l’éducation during the Hollande government.
+In parliament, Bloche served as president of the Committee on Cultural Affairs and Education during the Hollande government.
 The committee voted in favour of an amendment proposed by Martine Faure, and favoured by Yves Durand, Martine Martinel and Marie-George Buffet among others, that replaced the biological concepts of "sex", with the sociological concepts of "gender" in the national elementary curriculum.
 The elementary curriculum was successfully revised in September 2013 under the name "l'ABCD de l'egalite".

+In addition to his committee assignments, Bloche served as vice chairman of the Study Group on the issue of Tibet.

+Ahead of the Socialist Party's 2017 primaries, Bloche endorsed Vincent Peillon as the party's candidate for the presidential election later that year.